Raeena-Firdous/Employee-Attrition/README.md

 #### feature selection using SelectKBest (Selected top 15 features):
 comment: after SelectKBest feature selection applied some algorithms and we were getting 50% accuracy.

+## 4)Employee Attrition Model-1:

+comment: after performing feature selection most of the models encountered with the lower accuracy of 50% , so we decided to keep all the features for model building.
+### Model Building
+we have trained and tested various machine learning classification models